A full characterization of invariant embeddability of unimodular planar graphs: Cases with no embedding because of isoperimetry

 \begin{proof}[Proof as in Theorem 1.1 in \cite{benjamini2019invariant}] Suppose that $G$ had an isometry-invariant embedding into $\R^2$ without accumulation points.
 Then one could use the invariant random partitions of $\R^2$ to $2^n \times 2^n$ squares to define a unimodular finite exhaustion of $G$.
 Thus $G$ is amenable, a contradiction. \end{proof}

 \begin{proposition} An amenable URPG $G$ has no invariant embedding into $\H^2$. \end{proposition}

 \begin{proof} Suppose that $G$ has an invariant embedding into $\H^2$.
-Take the Voronoi partition of $H^2$ corresponding to the embedded vertices.
-For the random configuration $\omega$ and $x,y\in\H^2$, define $f(x,y;\omega)$ to be 1 if x is in the Voronoi cell of an embedded vertex that is at distance $\leq 1$ from $y$, and for $A,B\subset\H^2$ Borel define
+Take the Voronoi partition of $\H^2$ corresponding to the embedded vertices.
+For the random configuration $\omega$ and $x,y\in\H^2$, define $f(x,y;\omega)$ to be 1 if $x$ is in the Voronoi cell of an embedded vertex that is at distance $\leq 1$ from $y$, and for $A,B\subset\H^2$ Borel define

 The continuous version of the Mass Transport Principle (Theorem 5.2 in \cite{benjamini2001percolation}) shows that the expected area of the Voronoi cell of the origin has to be finite.

+Consider some unimodular finite exhaustion of $G$, i.e.\ some unimodular random $\big(G,o;(P_n)_{n\in \mathbb{N}}\big)$ with the following properties almost surely.
+Each $P_n$ is a partition of $V(G)$ into finite subsets, $P_{n+1}$ is a coarsening of $P_n$, and for every $u,v \in V(G)$ there exists some $n$ for which $u$ and $v$ are in the same part in $P_n$.
+The existence of such a unimodular finite exhaustion is equivalent to the amenability of $(G,o)$.

-Consider some unimodular finite exhaustion of $G$.
-This can be used to define an invariant sequence of coarser and coarser partitions of $\H^2$, by taking the unions of the Voronoi cells that correspond to the finite components in the exhaustion.
-Any two points of $\H^2$ end up in the same part eventually, which contradicts the non-amenability of $\H^2$.
+The $P_n$ can be used to define an invariant random sequence of coarser and coarser partitions $K_n$ of $\H^2$, by taking the unions of the Voronoi cells of vertices that belong to the same part in $P_n$.
+The parts in $K_n$ have finite area.
+Any two points of $\H^2$ end up in the same part of $K_n$ for high enough $n$, which contradicts the non-amenability of $\H^2$.
 (To see this using our setup, take an invariant random non-amenable tiling in $\H^2$ with a transitive underlying graph $\Gamma$.
 The above sequence of partitions would generate a unimodular finite exhaustion of $\Gamma$, a contradiction.) \end{proof}

 Propositions \ref{prop:no_invar_nonamen} and \ref{prop:no_invar_amen} covered invariant embeddings; the next observations are their counterparts addressing unimodular embeddings.

 \begin{proposition} Let $(G,o)$ be a URPG. \begin{enumerate}[(1)] \item If $(G,o)$ is amenable, then it has no unimodular embedding of positive intensity into $\H^2$.